MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 > [!NOTE]
 > This example isn't specific to any particular Azure services.
 Instead, it's intended as a simple example to illustrate the fundamental concepts.

-There are multiple ways that you can deploy this solution, which each provide a different set of benefits and costs.
+There are multiple ways that you can deploy this solution.
+Each approach provides a different set of benefits and costs.
 At a high level, you can consider a *locally redundant*, *zonal (pinned)*, *zone-redundant*, or *multi-region* deployment.
 The following table summarizes some of the approaches you can use and how they affect your architecture:

 | Architectural Pillar | [Locally Redundant](#deployment-approach-1-locally-redundant-deployments) | [Zonal (Pinned)](#deployment-approach-2-zonal-pinned-deployments) | [Zone-Redundant](#deployment-approach-3-zone-redundant-deployments) | [Multi-Region](#deployment-approach-4-multi-region-deployments) |
 |-|-|-|-|